knoll-alex/alexknoll.github.io/index.md

 I noticed a bug in the same week as a new release - tada!
 [Check it out here.](https://github.com/aces/Loris/issues/5676)

 ### THANK YOU TO GOOGLE AND LORIS FOR THIS VALUABLE GSOD EXPERIENCE!
+I'M STILL SMILING!

 ![Profile](/images/me.jpg# profile bordered)